astropy/astropy/docs/table/operations.rst

 - Single string value with a table column name (as shown above)
 - List of string values with table column names
-- Numpy homogenous array with same length as table
+- Another `Table` or `Table` column with same length as table
 - Numpy structured array with same length as table
-- Another `Table` or `Table` column with same length as table
+- Numpy homogeneous array with same length as table

 In all cases the corresponding row elements are considered as a tuple of values which form a key value that is used to sort the original table and generate